DNKonanov/snapper-man-test/docs/source/usercases.rst

 |GGGCNAN| 1261.5    | 0.17    |
 +-------+-----------+---------+

-This case is quite more complicated copared with the A45 strain since there is more potential motifs with low metric values which should be filtered manually.
-Fortunately, combining confidence level with observed effect size we can succesfully infer individual motifs.
+This case is quite more complicated compared with the previous since case there is more potential motifs with low metric values which should be filtered manually.
+Fortunately, combining confidence level with observed effect size we can infer individual motifs.
-Firstly, we should remove from the list all motifs that have confidence level lower than 3000 and effect size lower than 0.25 (NTNCCG, GTCNATN, GACNAN, NCCNGG, GGGCNAN).
+Firstly, we should remove from the list all motifs that have confidence level lower than 3000 AND effect size lower than 0.25 (NTNCCG, GTCNATN, GACNAN, NCCNGG, GGGCNAN).
 As well as in the previous case, all motifs with confidence level greater than 5000 can be used as is regardless the effect size.
 NGTCACN and NGTGACN motifs has quite low confidence level but a solid signal shift and form an ancestor motif GTSAC.